sakhisheikh/alasco-24hours/README.md

  * Webpack v4 for more optimized build on both local and production environment
  * `Husky` is added for linting and running unit tests before each commit.
 It makes sure zero code smells using `Eslint` and `Prettier`
- * All static files are cached with hashing strategy for better UX in production
  * Adhoc Presets `Webpack Visulaizer` is added to analyze production build for better app modules management.
  * `JSS` is used with [Material-UI](https://github.com/mui-org/material-ui) for modular css to avoid main thread blocking
  * Webpack config is seperated and kept very modular to adhere with app requirements for large scale in future